CooperRS/RMDateSelectionViewController/README.md

 RMDateSelectionViewController
 =============================

-This is an iOS control for selecting a date using UIDatePicker in a UIActionSheet like style
+This is an iOS control for selecting a date using UIDatePicker in a UIActionSheet like fashion

 ## Screenshots
 ### Portrait